Kvinde der oplever hårtab

 Menopausal hair loss, also called hormonal hair loss, is a common condition that occurs in women at some point during menopause.
 It is characterised by thinning hair and increased hair loss.
 This condition is caused by a decrease in estrogen levels and an increase in androgen production.
 Estrogen plays an important role in maintaining healthy hair and scalp, while androgens are hormones that can cause baldness in both genders.
 During menopause, the combination of these two forces leads to decreased blood flow to the scalp, which can cause hair follicles to weaken or even die off.
 In addition, the decrease in estrogen production can alter the cycle of normal hair growth, leading to increased hair loss.
 Hair loss during menopause can affect women differently depending on their genetic makeup.
 Women with higher testosterone levels may experience an earlier onset of this condition due to increased sensitivity to the hormone.

-Hair loss treatment: How to reduce the risk of hair loss
+Hair loss treatment: How to stop the risk of hair loss

 Are you afraid of experiencing hair loss?
 Or do you already think you are losing your hair?
 Then don't despair.
 There are several different tips and advice on how to best take care of your hair.
 And if you follow them, it can significantly reduce the risk of hair loss.